Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 This room is largely as described in <span class="citation">Upper Hall (p.
 213)</span>.
 When the players enter this room, read:

 <div class="description">
-<p>Unlit oil lamps are mounted on the walls of this elegant hall.
+<p>The smell of stale oil from unlit lamps mounted on the walls of this elegant hall hits you.
 Standing suits of armor flank wooden doors in the east and west walls.
 Each suit of armor clutches a spear and has a visored helm shaped like a wolf's head.
 The doors between them are carved with images of dancing youths.</p>
 <p>The red marble staircase continues its upward spiral to a third floor, a cold draft whispering down from above.</p>
 <p>On the far end of the hall, a fireplace sheds dim light into the passage, catching a glint of steel where a longsword rests on leather fastenings above the hearth.
 </div>